edamla/mediterraneanagency/_books/2021-09-01-khadijah-ra.md

 greatest example of an Islamic woman.
 She was brought up in such an era and time that the world was on fire that day.
-The brooks of the world were filled with polythe- ists, and sin and immorality became fashionable.
+The brooks of the world were filled with polytheists, and sin and immorality became fashionable.
 Bloody feet were walking overhead, innocents were moaning.
 You will think as you read the life of the first wife